Linthal, Glarus: Transport

 Linthal is located on the Hauptstrasse 17, which runs the length of the canton of Glarus before climbing the Klausen Pass into the canton of Uri, as well as being the terminus of the Weesen to Linthal railway line that parallels the main road and the Linth river through Glarus.
 The high alpine Klausen Pass is normally only open to traffic between June and September, and for the rest of the year the road and railway up the valley form the only access to the village.

 There are two railway stations within the village.
 Linthal station is the main station, and the terminus of the line, whilst Linthal Braunwaldbahn station provides a convenient interchange between the main line railway and the Braunwald funicular that links Linthal with the resort of Braunwald on the slopes above.
-Both stations are served by the hourly Zürich S-Bahn service S25 from Zurich.
+Both stations are served by the hourly Zürich S-Bahn service S25 from Zürich.

 PostBus Switzerland operates a service from Linthal station to Fluelen station, on the Gothard railway and Lake Lucerne, which provides several daily return journeys across the Klausen Pass between May and September.
 Outside that period, a minibus service called the Urnerboden Sprinter provides three connections a day to Urnerboden on the route to the pass.

+From Tierfehd, aerial cableways lead to Kalktrittli and Baumgartenalp.
+The funicular of the Linth-Limmern plant, Standseilbahn Linth-Limmern, starts from there as well.